 Many times when we think of colonial times, we think of the Pilgrims.
 That type of simplicity is admirable, but the colonial times are worth studying.
-These resources and hands-on activities for studying colonial times will go great alongside your history lessons.
+These resources and Colonial day activities will go great alongside your history lessons.

 The 16th century in Europe emerged an age of mercantilism, which motivated nations to seek even more economic gains.
 In hopes of expanding the British Empire (primarily because of their rival, Spain), Queen Elizabeth of England encouraged colonization in North America.

 Most of the settlers were English, but there were others from around Europe as well, like the Dutch, Germans, Swedes, and more.

 The colonial times spanned from the 16th to 17th centuries in the Americas, where European groups expanded to colonize and move to claim the new land they learned about.